Planning the website structure gives the client the best possible launchpad for success.

 Now we can add in some page title ideas to bring the research to life.

-Since this website will be an informational, lead generating type of website, the primary site structure will be fairly simple.
+Since the website in this example will be an informational, lead generating type of website, the primary site structure will be fairly simple.

 You can click the outline of the site map, the dialogue box opens and you can enter your primary site pages.